afharyo12/afharyo12/README.md

-## You are visiting my 2nd account
+## You are visiting my new account

 Access my old account here: <a href="https://github.com/Az140304/">Az140304</a>

 <!--